 In determining whether to report internally prior to reporting to the SEC, a whistleblower should consult with counsel to determine the optimal path forward that will maximize a whistleblower award while also guarding against retaliation.

-To qualify for an award, most whistleblowers do not have to report internally before reporting to the SEC.
+To qualify for an award, most whistleblowers are not required to report internally before reporting to the SEC.
 (See eligibility requirements for details.)
 However, the SEC provides incentives for internal reporting.
 For example:

 - If a whistleblower reports internally, and then to the SEC within 120 days of the internal disclosure, then the SEC will use the date of the internal report in determining whether the whistleblower provided “original information.”
 This internal reporting essentially “holds your place in line.”